Skip to content

 Learn how to manage secret API keys and handle key leaks.

 Secret API keys are a form of account credentials, like a username and password.
-If bad actors obtain a secret key, they can use it to harm your business and other parties in the Stripe ecosystem.
+In contrast to publishable keys, which are safe to include in webpages and apps, you must limit secret API keys to your server environment and protect them from exposure.
+If a bad actor obtains your secret key, they can use it to harm your business and other parties in the Stripe ecosystem.

-• Use secure key management systems (KMS) to store secret keys: When you create a secret live mode key from the Stripe Dashboard, you’ll only see it one time.
+• Use secure key management systems (KMS) to store secret keys: When you create a live secret key from the Stripe Dashboard, you’ll see it only one time.
 Immediately copy the key to a KMS, which handles sensitive information with encryption and access controls.
-Make sure you don’t leave a copy of the key in the local file.
+Make sure you don’t leave a copy of the key in your application’s source code or other local files.

 • Grant access only to those who need it: Define a clear policy about which users have permission to create, update, or read keys.
-Limit the access only to those who need it.
-Audit the access periodically to avoid excess privilege on keys.
+Limit access only to those who need it.
+Audit key permissions and access logs periodically to avoid excess privilege on keys.

 • Don’t share secret keys insecurely: Don’t share keys in emails, chat messages, or customer support messages.
-Stripe never asks you for your secret API key.
+Stripe will never ask you for your secret API key.

-• Don’t store keys in source code repositories (such as GitHub): Fraudulent actors might scan public source repositories for leaked keys.
-Even if the source repository is private, it could be shared with team members on their development environments.
+• Don’t store keys in source code repositories (such as GitHub): Fraudulent actors scan public source code repositories for API keys, so never commit your secret key.
+Even if your source code repository is private, copies of the code might be in team members’ development environments, where a compromised application could read them.

 • Don’t embed secret keys in applications: Fraudulent actors can exploit secret keys by matching a certain string pattern in the application.
-Avoid embedding keys in applications such as client tools, SDKs, and mobile apps.
+Don’t embed secret keys in applications such as client tools, SDKs, and mobile apps.
+Instead, embed publishable keys, which are intended for those use cases.

-• Exercise your ability to roll your API Keys: Defining and exercising a process for rolling keys helps you understand where your keys are being used and prepares your organization in the event your API key is leaked.
-By having key rolling processes in place, you can respond to a key leak event with a minimum of impact on your business.
+• Rotate your API keys periodically: Define and exercise a process for rotating your Stripe API keys.
+This helps you understand where your keys are used and prepares your organization in the event your API key is compromised.
+With a routine key-rotation process in place, you can respond to a compromised API key event with a minimum of impact on your business.

-• Audit API request logs to monitor suspicious activities.
-We recommend that you regularly audit or monitor API request logs to proactively identify misused API keys.
-Make sure your developers aren’t using live mode keys when a sandbox key is appropriate.
-Learn more at sandbox versus live mode.
+• Audit API request logs to monitor suspicious activities: Regularly audit or monitor API request logs to proactively identify misused API keys.
+Make sure your developers aren’t using live keys when a Sandbox key is appropriate.
+Learn more at Sandbox versus live mode.

-• Regular training and updating documentation.
-Maintain up-to-date documentation about how to handle secret API keys within your organization and host regular training sessions to make sure best practices are followed.
+• Keep your training and documentation up to date: Maintain up-to-date documentation about how to handle secret API keys within your organization.
+Host regular training sessions to reinforce best practices.

 Customize API access with restricted API keys